veaba/mongodb-docs/docs/en/manual/core/data-model-operations.md

-# Hello world data-model-operations markdown
+# Operational Factors and Data Models